longnca/best-of-blogs/README.md

-# best-of-blogs
+# Best Data Analytics / Data Science / Machine Learning Blogs to Follow
-Best of Data Analytics / Data Science / Machine Learning Blogs to Follow
+This repository is  a personal curated list of the top DA/DS/ML blogs that I find helpful to aspiring data analysts and data scientists.